 The brain begins to carry only what we exercise; this is science.
 I see it in practice as my stroke patients must repeat actions to strengthen a neural pathway that they lost.
 If they repeat a thought over and over or an action over and over, that pathway will regenerate and grow stronger and more accessible with repeated input.

-If we exercise gratitude over worry, our minds will land their first.
+If we exercise gratitude over worry, our minds will land there first.
 If we perseverate on the flaws of a person, our minds will execute that negative thinking the next time we consider them; the same goes for positive thinking.
 If we start to stereotype, those connections will only grow stronger with each practiced thought until every person we meet or every experience we have gets put into it’s prescribed box.

 But, if we relive the nights with the nightcrawlers, if we remember the thrill of being wet and in the dark way past bedtime and this is learned to be fun and not scary or uncomfortable, we will start to carry those kinds of feelings in the forefront of our cluttered minds.
 If we take time to enjoy bad weather or humorously entertain stories of aliens or perseverate on what is so good in each person we meet, the neural pathways in our minds will grow stronger toward these inclinations.
 We will feel enlivened.